simoneddeland/proc-sharp/CONTRIBUTING.md

 4. Create a pull request with your contribution.

 ## Building and testing ProcSharp using the source
-The easiest way to get all dependencies set up without getting them from external sources is to:
+The easiest way to get all dependencies set up without getting them from external sources is to use the project found in the *playground* folder.
-1. Copy the solution "ProcSharpGame" found in the template folder since it contains all dependencies needed except ProcSharp itself.
-Copy this folder to somewhere outside of the ProcSharp folder on your computer.
-2. Build the ProcSharp solution found in the src folder.
+1. Build the ProcSharp solution found in the src folder.
-3. Add a reference to the ProcSharp.dll produced in step 2 to the solution you copied in step 1.
+2. Open the ProcSharpPlayground solution found in the *playground* folder.
+It should automatically be using the version of ProcSharp that you build in step 1.
-4. Make any changes you want in the ProcSharp source code and test them in the solution that you copied in step 1.
+3. Make any changes you want in the ProcSharp source code and test them in the ProcSharpPlayground solution.
 Don't forget to rebuild ProcSharp after you made changes to the source code.